 Skip to Content

-Machine protection in plastic: PC, PMMA or PETG?
+Plastic Machine Guards: PC, PMMA, or PETG?

-PC - The Highest Impact Resistance
+PC: Highest Impact Resistance

-A question many people ask is: How much impact resistance do I really need?
-If you need a material that can withstand very heavy blows then PC is a good choice.
-But if you only need a material that can withstand light blows then maybe PMMA or PETG is a better choice.
+How much impact resistance do you really need?
+If you need a material that can withstand very strong impacts, PC is a good choice.
+But if you only need protection against lighter impacts, PMMA or PETG might be better options.

-PETG - The Best Chemical Resistance
+PETG: Best Chemical Resistance

-A question many people ask is: How important is chemical resistance to me?
-If you need a material that can withstand strong chemicals then PETG is a good choice.
-But if you only need a material that can withstand light chemicals then maybe PC or PMMA is a better choice.
+How important is chemical resistance to you?
+If you need a material that can withstand harsh chemicals, PETG is a good choice.
+If you only need protection against milder chemicals, PC or PMMA might be better options.

 Thickness Recommendations